AmoakoJoseph/sak-planhouse/VERCEL_DEPLOYMENT.md

-# Vercel Deployment Guide
+# Vercel Deployment Guide - UPDATED

-This application is configured for deployment on Vercel with both frontend and backend support.
+This application is now properly configured for deployment on Vercel with both frontend and backend support.

+## What Was Fixed

+1. **Client Build Process**: Added proper client package.json and build configuration
+2. **File Copying**: Fixed build script to copy files to correct location
+3. **Static Serving**: Updated server to serve files from root directory
+4. **Vercel Configuration**: Simplified vercel.json to handle routing correctly

 ## Prerequisites